hashicorp/packer-plugin-lxd/.web-docs/README.md

-The LXD plugin allows building containers for LXD, by starting an LXD container, running provisioners within this container, then saveing the container as an LXD image.
+The incus plugin allows building containers for incus, by starting an incus container, running provisioners within this container, then saveing the container as an incus image.

 ### Installation